ggc-itec/ggc-connect/README.md

 #GGC-Connect

-An Android app for the Georgia Gwinnett College community
+An Android app for the Georgia Gwinnett College community.
+The project has been migrated to [Android Studio](https://github.com/ggc-itec/ggc-connect2).

 ##Download
 Now available on the Play Store.
 Updated weekly.